-PEN America’s Emerging Voices Fellowship is generously supported by the Amazon Literary Partnership, California Arts Council, New Balloon and Catapult, Los Angeles County Arts Commission, The Ovation Foundation, Pasadena Literary Alliance, The Rosenthal Family Foundation, and Jamie and David Wolf.
+PEN America’s Emerging Voices Fellowship is generously supported by the Amazon Literary Partnership, California Arts Council, New Balloon and Catapult, Los Angeles County Arts Commission, The Ovation Foundation, Pasadena Literary Alliance, UCLA Extension Writers’ Program, The Rosenthal Family Foundation, and Jamie and David Wolf.

 The 2019 Emerging Voices Application period will be open from June 1 to August 1, 2018.

 Do I need to live in the Los Angeles area to apply to the Emerging Voices Fellowship?

-You must be a US citizen or have the correct documentation to apply to the Emerging Voices Fellowship.
+You must be a resident of the United States to apply.
 All fellows must live in Los Angeles or close enough to commute to Los Angeles for the duration of the program.
 No funds are available for relocation.